 London Councils is already working internally to deliver the Shared Ambitions via the teams' restructuring to help staff work closer together, as well as through a number of task and finish groups on race equality, devolution, refugee resettlement and asylum seeker dispersal, championing innovation, organisational design and others.
-However, to help better deliver this ambitious agenda, Executive will be asked to establish a Shared Ambitions Impact Fund which can ensure that we are making the best use of our resources to support our leaders' ambitions.
-This request is a formal recommendation as part of the Outturn report elsewhere on today's agenda (item 8).
+Executive has established a Shared Ambitions Impact Fund which will ensure that we are making the best use of our resources to support our leaders' ambitions.
+The London Councils team will also work with boroughs and other partners to see if the joint approach taken for the Climate Change programme could be replicated on some of the other Shared Ambitions priorities to provide leadership, capacity and expertise as suggested by Executive.